 - FlexibleZones, Comprises a collection of FlexibleStopUsage instances: each is a FlexibleStopUsage instance with an activity (e.g. pick up, set down), and a reference to a NaPTAN stop of type FlexibleZone. - Activity: Activity undertaken by vehicle at stop.
-See Table 6-38.
-Defaults to pick up and set down. - StopPointRef: NaPTAN Stop at which timing link starts or ends.
+See Table 6-48.
+Defaults to pick up and set down.